 Blake Blanco: About the Artist

-skills alone.
-Blanco’s artistic stretch into fantasy allowed for the complicated and intense self-realization he was missing.
-These unfolded as artistic metaphors — mirrors of sorts — of his self-esteem, mental and physical health, our chaotic world, and most recently, the social impacts of COVID-19.
+He was intrigued by the work of Salvador Dali, and found that surrealism offered a portal for self-reflection and discovery.
+He became good at realistic and figurative painting, but wasn’t fulfilled by these skills alone.
+Blanco’s artistic stretch into fantasy allowed for the complicated and intense self-realizations he was missing.
+These unfolded as artistic metaphors — mirrors of sorts — of his self-esteem, mental and physical health, our chaotic world, and most recently, the social impacts of COVID.

 At some point, he realized he was no longer just a painter.
 He worked more in mixed media and also began to refer to himself as an artist.
 Blanco defines his current work as neo-realism.
 He enjoys creating works from the subconscious mind – trying not to control elements of composition, placement, color, and tonal value.
 In his best moments, he doesn’t know where it will all end up.

 Blanco’s dedication to the visual arts led him to move to Seattle in 2014.
 He continued to create as much as possible and began showing his work in community venues.
 When COVID hit in 2020 there was a (however faint) silver lining for Blanco — he earned more money as a to-go food delivery driver, and was able to invest in more art supplies.

 Despite no formal art education, he has found firm roots in the regional art world and teaches at Pratt Fine Arts Center, where he has been an instructor in painting and printmaking.
 He greatly enjoys contributing to Pratt’s mission, fostering inclusive art-making, and promoting the transformative power of art.